john-azzaro/Study-Mongoose/README.md

 ## What is a Mongoose Model?
 A Mongoose model is a wrapper on the Mongoose schema.

-While the *schema* defines the structure of the document, like the default values, validators, etc., the Mongoose *model* prvides the interface to the database for creating, querying, updating, deleing, etc.
+While the *schema* defines the structure of the document, like the default values, validators, etc., the Mongoose *model* prvides the interface to the database for creating, querying, updating, deleting, etc.

 To create a model, we need to follow a three step process:
 1. Reference Mongoose